Zapeth/dosbox-staging/CONTRIBUTING.md

 They do not apply to code in `src/libs/` directory (libraries in there have their own coding conventions).

-Rules outlined below apply to *new* code landing in master branch.
+Rules outlined below apply to new code landing in master branch.
 Do not do mass reformating or renaming of existing code.

 ### Language

-We use C-like C++11, which means:
+We use C-like C++11.
+To clarify:

 - Avoid designing your code in complex object-oriented style.
   This does not mean "don't use classes", it means "don't use stuff like